 - Avoid description, inner thoughts, flashbacks, characterization.
 Simply hint if this is a plot or character-driven story and stick to what happens.

 So, the agents want the story and the facts.
 Do they want your bio?
 Yes, if it’s relevant.
-Please do not add a biography of your personal life unless it is somehow directly related to your book.
+Please do not add a biography of your personal life unless it is directly related to your book.
 If you are writing the “Beverly Hills Chihuahuas” and you owed a Chihuahua for the better part of your life, you can mention that.
-But if you enjoy paragliding, keep that to a face to face discussion over lunch with your agent.
+But if you enjoy paragliding, keep that to a face-to-face discussion over lunch with your agent.
 The query letter represents the BOOK, not you.
 So make it about the book.
 Note that this is completely untrue for non-fiction queries, but we are not talking about those here.